Cappua/cappua-be/README.md

   * Explore and integrate AWS services

-  * Gain familiarity and confidence in working with proper FE & BE teams
+  * Gain familiarity and confidence in working with full FE & BE teams

   * Incorporate agile processes such as standups and kanban boards